quinnha/quinnha/README.md

 ### i'm quinn!

-3rd year software engineering student at mcmaster u, just a regular dude doing regular things like:
+i'm a 3rd year software engineering student at mcmaster u, just a tech-ish dude doing tech-ish things like:
 - learning about accessibility
 - reworking my [website](https://www.quinnha.xyz/) for the 1000th time
+- making an [ai of myself](https://www.quinnha.xyz/quinn-ai) because it looked fun

+on my free time, i like to be a regular dude and like to do regular things like:
 - taking too long to read descriptions at art galleries
+- smashing birdies and spiking volleyballs (without injury!)
+- singing covers on my [ukulele](https://www.instagram.com/qh.music/)

 check out some of my code here!

 contact me at [quinnha.hello@gmail.com](mailto:quinnha.hello@gmail.com)